quicksilver/manual/docs/introduction.md

 While Quicksilver is easy to use and very powerful, it’s not obvious how to use it and it takes a little while to realize its power.
 As a result it’s difficult to explain why Quicksilver is so great.

-It took me about a week before I really "got" Quicksilver, and I think that’s pretty common.
+It took me about a week before I really “got” Quicksilver, and I think that’s pretty common.
 And then it took months of writing the manual to understand all the nooks and crannies.
 You can start off small and add to your knowledge slowly.
-The real power (and difference from Spotlight) is that there are multiple actions you can choose from, not just "open".
+The real power (and difference from Spotlight) is that there are multiple actions you can choose from, not just “open”.

 The part that’s hard to describe is this.
 On a Mac today you do a lot of different things and go to different programs to do them (e.g., Safari for browsing, Mail for email, Messages for IM, Contacts for contacts, etc.) Even though the Mac is pretty consistent, these are all different applications and depending on what you want to do, you do different things, click in different places, use different shortcuts, etc.